Pyrolytic Carbon Films

 Heating Elements

-The low resistivity of pyrolytic carbon films drives highly effective and efficient heating and heat transfer when paired with substrates capable of tolerating high temperatures.
+The pyrolytic carbon coating’s low resistivity drives highly effective and efficient heating and heat transfer when paired with substrates capable of tolerating high temperatures.

 Blue and black model of pyrolytic carbon film, a chemical barrier against toxins and gases.